 E-Bikes: You’ll appreciate the power on the hills!
-We got set up with points of interest on google maps and you’d be surprised by how far you can get on bikes. it was a great way to see a lot of the city in a short amount of time.
+We got set up with points of interest on Google maps, and you’d be surprised by how far you can get on bikes.
+It was a great way to see a lot of the city within a short amount of time.

-House of Tricks: My absolute favorite restaurant in Tempe to be honest.
+House of Tricks: My absolute favorite restaurant in Tempe, to be honest.
 I went twice and probably would have gone a third time if I could have fit it in.
 The pulled mozzarella salad and the salmon entree were SO good.
-The restaurant has so many options and the staff was always more than willing to customize based on any dietary needs.
+The restaurant has so many options, and the staff was always more-than-willing to customize dishes based on any dietary needs.
 House of Tricks also has a great wine list.
 The restaurant is between two stunning homes with indoor and outdoor options for seating.
 House of Tricks is locally owned and operated which is awesome.
 The team has been serving the area for over three decades!

 Fate Brewing Company: Fate Brewing Co. is an Arizona-based brewery with two locations in Scottsdale and a location in Tempe that recently opened.
 They’re known for the incredible beers as well as great lunch and dinner fare with midcentury modern vibes,